xonixx/xonixx.github.io/awk_tech_notes.md

 Maybe, because parsing theory was not that strong yet.
 So it was common to write ad-hoc parsers instead of using something like lex + yacc.

-Nowadays programming languages tend to have much more regular syntax, and so grammar.
+Nowadays, programming languages tend to have [much more regular syntax](https://softwareengineering.stackexchange.com/questions/316217/why-does-the-type-go-after-the-variable-name-in-modern-programming-languages), and therefore grammar.
 The most prominent example in this regard can be Go.

 ### ERE vs DIV lexing ambiguity